 4 | Put Only One Main Idea in a Paragraph

 Rule of thumb from eye-tracking studies: Limit each paragraph to one main idea.
 Front load your message at the beginning of the paragraph, where it’s more likely to be seen.
-“While a meandering introductory clause may seem like a good idea to you, the reader might stop reading–before [getting] to the heart of your sentence.”
-(7)
+You don’t want readers to stop reading before they get to the heart of your message.

 5 | Bold Headings and Subheadings

 Headings and subheadings are one of the main ways that web readers skim the page for content of interest.
-This behavior turns each heading or subheading into “a kind of landmark.”
-(8) Writing strong and clear headings and subheadings helps readers:
+This behavior turns each heading or subheading into a kind of landmark.
+Writing strong and clear headings and subheadings helps readers:

 - grasp the content at a glance,